 You might be wondering then, are THC and CBD safe to use for nausea and vomiting?

-Well, according to the McGill University Health Centre who conducted a study on the safety profile of long-term medical cannabis use for chronic pain, herbal cannabis seems to have a safety profile that’s reasonable and well-tolerated[v].
+According to the McGill University Health Centre who conducted a study on the safety profile of long-term medical cannabis use for chronic pain, herbal cannabis seems to have a safety profile that’s reasonable and well-tolerated.

-But, of course, there are precautions in using medical cannabis[vi], too, as one study explains and should not be given to vulnerable populations like pregnant women, people with mental illness, adolescents, and people with heart, lungs, and immune system problems.
+Of course there are precautions in using medical cannabis, too, as one study explains and should not be given to vulnerable populations like pregnant women, people with mental illness, adolescents, and people with heart, lungs, and immune system problems.

-CBD alone, on the other hand, has a better drug safety profile[vii], is nontoxic, and is very well-tolerated even at high doses.
+CBD alone, on the other hand, has a better drug safety profile, is nontoxic, and is very well-tolerated even at high doses.

 Which Cannabinoid Works Best for Which Symptom?